RIDE AND UNWIND IN THE BRECON BEACONS – A WHOLE WEEKEND OF SPECTACULAR AND THRILLING HORSEBACK TRAIL-RIDING, GOOD FOOD

 Take 48 hours out of your schedule – fill it with two full days trail-riding on a beautiful Welsh Section D cob, add comfortable accommodation and home-cooked meals in our traditional 17th Century Welsh Longhouse, log-fires or a glass of wine on the sun-soaked terrace in the evenings, add an old friend or two, and a sprinkle of new ones – it’s a recipe for an unforgettable weekend of horse-riding adventures, challenge and chill-out time!

-Your weekend begins on a Friday evening – guests are welcome to arrive any time from 5pm.
-Dinner is around 8pm but if you’d prefer to eat en-route, just let us know – or we can keep some dinner by for you.
+Your weekend begins on Friday evening.
 After showing you your room and the house, you are welcome to wander up to the fields to see some of the horses, or take a walk or drive a mile into the village for a pre-dinner drink at the pub, or simply relax with a cup of tea or glass of wine.
 Welcome drinks are served at 7.30pm before dinner.
 In the winter, there are cosy log fires in the comfortable lounge, and in the summer, there is a south-facing patio where you can catch the last of the day’s sun.

 Dinner is a relaxed affair – our food is home-cooked and simple, based on fresh local ingredients – we are really lucky to have a fabulous butcher, deli and grocers right in the village, and our eggs are from our own chickens.
 Paul makes his own sourdough loaf every day!
 After dinner, we ask you to fill out some forms and we talk about the horse riding to come.
 Then it’s more relaxing around the fire, maybe a board game or two, or an early night with a good book!